apache/metron/metron-streaming/Metron-Indexing/readme.md

 ###IndexAdapters

-*com.apache.metron.indexing.adapters.ESBaseBulkAdapter - bulk ingest messages into Elastic Search *com.apache.metron.indexing.adapters.ESBaseBulkRotatingAdapter - does everything adapter above does, but is able to rotate the index names based on size
+*org.apache.metron.indexing.adapters.ESBaseBulkAdapter - bulk ingest messages into Elastic Search *org.apache.metron.indexing.adapters.ESBaseBulkRotatingAdapter - does everything adapter above does, but is able to rotate the index names based on size
-*com.apache.metron.indexing.adapters.ESTimedBulkRotatingAdapter - does everything adapter above does, but is able to rotate the index names based on size and time
+*org.apache.metron.indexing.adapters.ESTimedBulkRotatingAdapter - does everything adapter above does, but is able to rotate the index names based on size and time
-*com.apache.metron.indexing.adapters.SolrAdapter - currently under development
+*org.apache.metron.indexing.adapters.SolrAdapter - currently under development

 /etc/ directory contains all environment-related configs